jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Everyone else assumed regular people would only read the work of professors.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
 Professors even disallowed students from referencing Wikipedia's articles in their papers.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out “expert” answers and “regular” answers are the same.
-Batteries and cooper wire arranged properly manipulate the electromagnetic field and force eletronns to move, making electricity from anything that spins.
-Be it a gas turbine, or fan inside a small creek in Cameroon.
+Mosquitto nets are a simple and effective tool against malaria infections.

 Thirdly, Wikipedia was so easy to use many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one “edit now” at a time and fiercely protected their common knowledge with “undo now”.
 Nobody told them, paid them, or made a rule to force it.
-Because performing majic was again its own reward.
+Because performing majic, and expanding someone elses cyborgolgy with things like mosquitto nets, is again its own reward.

 And lastly, so many people loved the performance, flocked to Wikipedia's answers.
 The extra’s mass support quickly made Wikipedia king, while giving Nupedia and Encyclopedia Britannica quick deaths.